Ames Department Stores

-Ames Department Stores Inc. was an American chain of discount stores based in Rocky Hill, Connecticut, United States.
+Ames Department Stores, Inc. was an American chain of discount stores based in Rocky Hill, Connecticut, United States.
 The company was founded in 1958 with a store in Southbridge, Massachusetts, and at its peak operated 700 stores in 20 states, including the Northeast, Upper South, Midwest, and the District of Columbia, making it the fourth-largest discount retailer in the country.

-Despite some success in its later years, Ames was plagued by debt "via acquisition decisions" and a slow decline in sales in the new global market and suburban developments.
+Despite some success in its later years, Ames struggled with debt from acquisitions and a slow decline in sales in the new global market and suburban developments.
 This resulted in two bankruptcy filings that ultimately put an end to the chain.
 The company, despite expanding into other markets and taking over many closed stores abandoned by competitors, went out of business in 2002.

-All stores ceased operations on October 19, 2002.

 History

 Ames began in 1958 when three Connecticut brothers, Milton, Irving, and Herbert Gilman, joined with their partner Philip Feltman, opened their first store in the Ames Worsted Textile Co. mill in Southbridge.
 The Gilmans and Feltman simply used the old sign of the textile mill for the new business.
 In 1971, this store was replaced with a modern store in Sturbridge, Massachusetts.
 A second store opened in October 1959 in St. Johnsbury, Vermont.

-Ames' original business strategy brought discounting to the smaller towns and rural areas of the Northeast.
+Ames’ early business strategy focused on bringing discount retailing to smaller towns and rural areas of the Northeast.
 The company's success in serving a largely rural customer base in smaller, less-competitive markets resulted in consistently strong financial performance and steady growth combining acquisitions and an aggressive store-building program through the late 1980s.

 Many of the first stores were converted industrial sites, such as the first store in a former textile mill.
 Ames exploited the availability of cheap real estate in this manner in the first decades of the company, later moving to custom-built store facilities that provided standardized planning and marketing.

 Ames' stock was added to the American Stock Exchange in May 1967.
 The company later started trading on the NYSE in November 1972.